Data Security: Empowered With Data Masking And Data Encryption

 There are many tools are in market to mask the data.
 In past, I have used Informatica ETL tool to mask sensitive data using Data Masking transformation.
 Same can be achieved using alter column and setting ‘Masked’ function on column level in SQL.
 Data masking using SQL Masked function is preferred as it easy method.
 For complex masking I prefer dedicated masking tools like Delphix or ETL tool.

-Data encryption process mostly used to protect data which is transferred between computers or networks so that it can decrypt later.
+It is a process used to protect data which transfers between computers or networks so that it can decrypt later.
 Data is extremely vulnerable to a breach.
-Conversion of data into non-readable gibberish (or even format preserved cipher text which is hard to crack) creates highly secure results.
+Conversion of data into non-readable gibberish creates highly secure results.
 The only way to gain access to the data is to unlock it with a key or password which can only be accessed by those authorized.

 In database EncryptByPassPhrase(‘passcode’,’Value’) function will convert value into encrypt format, to read encrypted value DecryptByPassphrase (‘passcode’, ‘Encrypted value’) function will convert to its original value.